-The first question that faced us when taking on this enterprise was how to align the two cities.
+The first question faced when taking on this enterprise was how to align the two cities.
 (Actually, that was about the sixth question that faced us, behind such vital conundrums as “Do the scales definitely match?” and “How is this a real job?”, but let’s leave that aside.)

 New York doesn’t have a semi-official central point in the way London does at Charing Cross: the city started at the southern tip of Manhattan, but the central business district, if you can call it that, today stretches all the way up to the edge of Central Park.
-So in the absence of a better plan we decided to dump the Theater District on top of London’s Theatreland.
+So in the absence of a better plan, we decided to dump the Theater District on top of London’s Theatreland.
 Because, well, why not.

 But that’s not the only way of doing it.
 Here’s what happens if you align the points where the two cities are lengthways.